GYan58/lhr-work/README.md

 To get the results in figure 8 of our paper, you should do:
 - Run LHR algorithm to get the real hits
 - Run Simulators in [Webcachesim](https://github.com/sunnyszy/lrb) to get results for SOTAs
-- By using real-hit results, run "Traffic.py" to get the estimated WAN
+- By using real-hit results, run the function in "Utils.py" to get the estimated traffic

 To get figure 2, you should do: